 Believe the hype, parents: enrolling in TSA Pre-Check is worth it, even if you only travel by air once a year.

-And you’ll get your chance again in a few weeks, when a TSA Pre-Check temporary enrollment event returns to Willard Airport for one week only, June 3-7.
+And you’ll get your chance again in a few days, when a TSA Pre-Check temporary enrollment event returns to Willard Airport for one week only, March 28-April 1.

 What is TSA Pre-Check?
-TSA Pre-Check status allows travelers to go through designated security lines as a “known traveler”, which expedites the process.
-TSA says that in April 2019, 93% of TSA Pre✓®passengers waited less than 5 minutes.
+TSA Pre-Check status allows travelers to go through designated security lines as a “known traveler,” which expedites the process.

 One of the main benefits is that TSA Pre-Check travelers do not have to remove shoes, approved liquids, laptops, light outerwear or belts while going through security checkpoints.

 A few years ago when Willard Airport announced that TSA Pre-Check would be conducting interviews during a limited engagement, I was ecstatic.
 Before this opportunity, getting that elusive TSA Pre-Check interview was difficult.
 It meant an extra trip to Chicago, Springfield, or Effingham (there’s not even an airport there!), difficult for any parent.

 How does TSA PreCheck work?
 Essentially, it’s a background check.
 They take your information and fingerprints.
 If you “pass,” you get what is called a “Known Traveler Number,” and the airlines put that on your boarding pass.

 To participate in the enrollment event, you will need to start an application for new enrollment using the online form.
 Starting the application will allow you to reserve an appointment time for an in-person interview at Willard Airport, and don’t delay; appointments will go quickly.
 When I had my “interview,” I was in and out of the airport in less than 30 minutes.